mordechaim/javax.server/README.md

 # javax.server
 Handles a client/server communication.

-I advise this user to change the package name, as I made a bad decision on this one.
-Willdo it myself when I have time.
+I advise anyone using this to change the package name as I made a bad decision on this one.
+Will do it myself when I have time.